jenna-anderson/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-    Semantic html are elements that have meaningful names, such as header, section, nav.
-They are useful for screen readers, search engine optimization, and for yourself and other developers to better understand your code.
+    Semantic html are elements that have meaningful names, such as header, section, and nav.
+They are useful for screen readers, search engine optimization, and for yourself and other developers to better organize and understand your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.